 One of the first rules of thumb when it comes to organizing your home is often the famous refrain of “own less stuff and you will have less to organize.”
 This works for most people, but what if you are married to a pack rat or you, yourself are one?
-Trying to manage organization in a space with too much can present quite a challenge, but here are some tips to ease your stress about it and get things under control.
+Trying to manage organization in a space with too much can present quite a challenge, but here are some tips and ideas to ease your stress about it and get things under control.

 How to Organize your House with a Pack-Rat Spouse